About the Project

 Uniquely placed in the UK R&D landscape, FCAP enjoy an excellent reputation for developing state-of-the-art optical instrumentation optimised to meet the needs of industrial end users.
 Their staff are drawn from the best of the academic, mechanical design and electronics sectors, and it boasts extensive laboratory and engineering infrastructure.
 They have extensive connections into a range of potential UK-based industrial consumers of the technology developed over this project, and are perfectly placed to refine it from the laboratory to the front line.

-Student eligibility: To enter our PhD programme applicants require an upper-second or first class BSc Honours degree, or a Masters qualification of equal or higher standard, in Physics, Engineering or a related discipline.
-Full funding, covering fees and stipend, is available for UK and EU nationals only.
+To enter our PhD programme applicants require an upper-second or first class BSc Honours degree, or a Masters qualification of equal or higher standard, in Physics, Engineering or a related discipline.
+Full funding, covering fees and stipend, is available for UK students only.

 Why not add a message here